MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ## Create storage

-You can select to create your own storage.
-This storage can be used to implement notification connections.
-You can use the following code sample for creating your own storage:
+Storage can be used to implement notification connections.
+You can create your own storage.
+Following is a code sample for creating your own storage:

 # [TypeScript](#tab/ts4)